- What Is The Two Bucket Method To Wash Car Properly - July 2, 2021

 - The car will need rinsed more thoroughly than when hand-washed because soap reaches more cracks and crevices when using a pressure washer.

-Best Pressure Washer for Car Detailing
+Best Pressure Washers for Car Detailing

 Most pressure washers are acceptable to pressure wash a car, but they can cause damage if used incorrectly.
 More often than not, a gas pressure washer requires more maintenance but will provide a higher rating for its pounds per square inch rating.
 Make sure that you use a high pressure hose when doing so.

 If you already own a pressure washer, check that the pressure is below 2,000 PSI, or adjust the machine to a safe level.